WW2 Civil Defence Uniforms, Insignia, Helmets and Equipment

 WW2 ARP Civil Nursing Reserve & Auxiliary Uniforms and Insignia / Badges

-A dedicated ARP branch for nurses was created within the Civil Defence Service.
-Created in April 1938, the Civil Nursing Reserve recruited nurses to serve in hospitals and first aid posts.
-Ranks of the CNR were made up of trained nurses, assistant nurses already earning a living as a nurse and volunteer auxiliary nurses who had undergone a basic two-week training (and who had joined as part of a call up to National Service).
+Ranks of the CNR were made up of trained nurses, assistant nurses already earning a living as a nurse and volunteer auxiliary nurses who had undergone a fortnight of basic training (and who had joined as part of the call up to National Service).

-The uniform was a blue with fine white stripe, A-line dress with a square collar.
-A fabric badge of red ARP letters embroidered on the same material as the uniform was sewn centrally to the chest and nursing auxiliaries had a red NA badge sewn centrally on their overalls (see poster right).
+The nursing uniform was an A-line dress of blue with a fine white stripe fabric with a square collar.
+A fabric badge of red ARP letters embroidered on the same material as the uniform was sewn centrally to the chest.
+Nursing auxiliaries had a red NA badge sewn centrally on their overalls (see image).
 A white cotton apron could be worn over the top of the uniform.

 WW2 ARP Nursing Auxiliary